 What is an MVNO?

 MVNO stands for Mobile Virtual Network Operator.
 When searching for an MVNO, you can find everything from carriers that offer unlimited plans, to carriers that allow you to pay only for what you use.
 There are some MVNO carriers that simply provide really good rates and some that highlight features such as international calling.
-But all MVNO carriers all have one thing in common — they operate using the network of one, or more, of the big four wireless carriers.
+But all MVNO carriers all have one thing in common — they operate using the network of one, or more, of the major wireless carriers.

 Which MVNO should you choose?

 A good place to start when choosing a carrier is based on network coverage.
 You want to make sure the network coverage will be good in the area where you live, work, and play.
-But, while all MVNO carriers operate using the network of one of the big four wireless carriers — they may not all be as forthcoming in saying which network they use.
+But, while all MVNO carriers operate using the network of one of the major wireless carriers — they may not all be as forthcoming in saying which network they use.

-Along with network coverage, another good factor to consider when choosing an MVNO carrier is by the feature, or features, that you need.
+Along with network coverage, another good factor to consider when choosing an MVNO carrier is the feature, or features, that you need.
 Read on to learn more about the best MVNO carriers using the AT&T network — and the highlight features for each carrier.